woodyx218/private_vision/README.md

 -->

 ## Citation
-Please cite our paper if you use private_CNN in your papers, as follows:
+Please cite our paper if you use private_vision in your papers, as follows:
 ```
 @article{bu2022scalable,
   title={Scalable and Efficient Training of Large Convolutional Neural Networks with Differential Privacy},